What'sNEW

 Astrobiology: Biomolecules and Life on Earth and in Icy Moons, Comets and Asteroids: 100-minute lecture by Richard B. Hoover for Eco Astronomy, Sri Lanka, 18 Aug 2024, on YouTube.
 11 Jan 2013: A carbonaceous meteorite that fell in Sri Lanka..., with links to followup research and reactions.
 Richard Hoover: collected articles.

 The heart of the book is its very close look at more than a hundred images from four Mars rovers, Opportunity, Spirit, Phoenix and Curiosity.
-Forms that, on Earth, would certainly be recognized as stromatolites, get close scrutiny and reasoned argument.
+Forms that, on Earth, would certainly be recognized as stromatolites, get careful scrutiny and reasoned argument.
 Various other forms of microbial life are also convincingly visualized in the Mars images, with helpful comments.
 The discussion of bluberries and "newberries" is unconventional and enlightening.
 Skeptics will likely compare some of their suggestions to the sighting of canals on Mars by Giovanni Schiaparelli, later championed by Percival Lowell.
-That would ignore the careful quantitative and statistical analysis also provided.
+That would ignore the quantitative and statistical analysis also provided.
 The subject deserves to be considered by the broadest range of experts, especially sedimentologists, with open minds and genuine curiosity.
 This book is an excellent new resource for the question of past life on Mars.
 Compelling Evidence of Fossils and Microbialites on Ancient Mars, edited by Vincenzo Rizzo and Giorgio Bianciardi, [poster], ISBN:978-1-0364-0827-5, Cambridge Scholars Publishing, coming Sep 2024.Thanks for an advance copy, Vincenzo Rizzo and Cambridge Scholars Publishing.
 "Why should geological criteria used on Earth not be valid also for Mars?
 Evidence of possible microbialites and algae in extinct Martian lakes," by Vincenzo Rizzo, International Journal of Astrobiology, 02 Mar 2020.
 "The Case for Past Life on Mars Gets Stronger," by Dirk Schulze-Makuch, Smithsonian Magazine, 13 Apr 2020.
 Life on Mars! has history and updates.

 "Community Report from the Biosignatures Standards of Evidence Workshop" arXiv:2210.14293, Oct 2022.